Frequently Asked Questions

 When and how will I be notified if my family has been accepted into BVA?

-After the regular open-enrollment period ends in April, submitted applications will be reviewed at the district level.
-Non-resident applicants will be notified by the district in early June whether or not an application was approved.
+After the regular open-enrollment period ends on May 29th, submitted applications will be reviewed at the district level.
+Non-resident applicants will be notified by the district in June whether or not an application was approved.
 If approved by the Merrill school district and subject to space availability at specific grade levels, approved non-resident applicants will be asked to confirm their intent to attend the Merrill school district and enroll in BVA.
 Once confirmed, BVA will then send the approved non-resident applicant a BVA Approved Student Enrollment Information form for the upcoming school year.
 This application must then be submitted in a timely manner to ensure that student's enrollment in BVA.

 Technology Information & Procedures